 The Citadel Makerspace is the center of new and emerging technologies on The Citadel campus, and a leader in educating Citadel students, faculty and staff on how to explore, and develop their creative, and problem solving skills, in a collaborative and innovative environment.

-The Citadel Makerspace fosters innovation, ingenuity, and creativity through the exploration of new, and emerging technologies in a collaborative environment.
+The Citadel Makerspace fosters innovation, ingenuity, and creativity through the exploration of new, and emerging technologies in an inclusive and collaborative environment.
 The Citadel Makerspace is a place where formal and informal learning comes together to provide users with hands on experiences that help them refine their ideas, be more engaged with problem solving, and develop leadership skills, such as ingenuity, adaptability, collaboration, and persistence.
 The Citadel Makerspace is available to all active Citadel students, faculty and staff, regardless of their department or level of knowledge.

 Food and Drink

-There is no food or drink allowed in the Makerspace.
+No food is allowed in the Makerspace.

 Users of The Citadel Makerspace agree to this statement on intellectual property: